beberlei/litecqrs-php/README.md

    command has exactly one handler.
 3. The command handler changes state of the domain model.
-It does that by creating events (that represent state change) and passing them to the ``AggregateRootInterface::apply()`` method of your domain objects.
+It does that by creating events (that represent state change) and passing them to the ``AggregateRoot::apply()`` or ``AggregateRoot::raise()`` method of your domain objects.
 4. When the command is completed, the command bus will check all objects in the identity map for events.
-5. All found events will be passed to the ``EventStoreInterface#add()`` method.
+5. All found events will be passed to the ``EventMessageBus#publish()`` method.
-6. The EventStore can save all events to a persistent storage.
+6. The EventMessageBus dispatches all events to observing event handlers.
-7. After storing all events, the event store triggers event handlers that listen to the domain events (Pub-Sub).
 8. Event Handlers can create new commands again using the ``CommandBus``.

 Command and Event handler execution can be wrapped in handlers that manage transactions.
-Event store and event handling is outside of any command transaction.
-If the command fails with any exception all events created by the command are forgotten.
+Event handling is always triggered outside of any command transaction.
+If the command fails with any exception all events created by the command are forgotten/ignored.
 No event handlers will be triggered in this case.

-In the case of InMemory CommandBus and EventMessageBus LiteCQRS makes sure that the execution of command and event handlers is never nested, but linearized.
-This prevents transactions affecting each other.
+In the case of InMemory CommandBus and EventMessageBus LiteCQRS makes sure that the execution of command and event handlers is never nested, but in sequential linerarized order.
+This prevents independent transactions for each command from affecting each other.

 ## Example